kuhree/kuhree/README.md

 ## Currently Working On

-- Building [terminal games in Go][gg] - a fun side project to explore TUI design and sharpen Go skills
+- Experimenting with NixOS
-- Self-hosting FOSS until I have my own "cloud"
+- [x] Building [terminal games in Go][gg] - a fun side project to explore TUI design and sharpen Go skills
-- Experimenting with NixOS to streamline my dev setup
+- [x] Self-hosting FOSS until I have my own "cloud"

 ## Get in Touch

-I'm always open for collaborations and/or general chats about tech.
+I'm always open for collaborations and/or general chats.
 Feel free to reach out.

 [Email][email]
 | [LinkedIn][linkedin]